437km (one way)

 Optional Detour – Gilberton Outback Retreat

-Gilberton Outback Retreat is a four-hour journey from Cobbold over rugged terrain, but the trip is worth it.
-First, if you’re interested in more gem fields, stop in at Agate Creek, about 80 minutes from the gorge.
+Gilberton Outback Retreat is a 1.5hr journey from Cobbold over rugged terrain, but the trip is worth it.
+First, if you’re interested in more gem fields, stop in at Agate Creek, about 20mins from the gorge.
 The name says it all: this place is famous for producing agate with brilliant colours and patterns.
 Then you reach the luxury Gilberton Outback Retreat where the accommodation is a ritzy take on the classic tin shed.
 Think polished timber boards, cow-skin rugs, stand-alone tub and panoramic views over the Gilbert River.
 See life unfold at the working station by taking a 4WD tour and helping feed the cattle, or go looking for kangaroos and brolgas.
-Bookings are essential (there’s only one cabin).
+Bookings are essential (maximum 2 guests).

 Einasleigh to The Lynd Junction

 At the junction of the Kennedy and Gregory Developmental Roads, the southern access point to the Gems and Gorges Trail, is The Oasis Roadhouse – famous as having Australia’s smallest bar.
 If you venture inside the outback roadhouse, you’ll indeed find the bar isn’t much more than a countertop, a cash register and a fridge.
 However the roadhouse, which also has an outdoor seating area, is a hub for nearby cattle stations and a major truck stop.
 It provides rooms, campsites and home-cooked meals.
 It’s the perfect no-frills oasis to celebrate the finish of this extraordinary drive.